 Occupational Drivers License Attorney Robert Navar.
 What is an Occupational Drivers License?
 An occupational driver’s license (ODL) is a restricted license that lets you drive at certain times.
 On specific days, under certain conditions, when you have an “essential need to drive.”

 Essential means being able to do your job, got to school and from work or do essential household duties.

 If your driver’s license was suspended or revoked you may be able to get an occupational driver’s license.
+An Occupational Drivers License Lawyer can help with the process.
 An occupational driver’s license is a special restricted license that lets you drive a non-commercial vehicle for work, school or to perform essential household duties.
 To get an ODL you first get a court order that tells the Texas Department of Public Safety to issue the license.
 Its usually a good idea to hire a lawyer to assist you with this.
 I can help give me a call 915-613-3993.

 Here is some information regarding an occupational drivers license from the TxDOT.